godver3/cli_debrid/README.md

 ### Post-Setup

-- Monitor the logs at `${HOME}/cli_debrid/logs` to ensure everything is running smoothly.
+- Monitor the logs at `${HOME}/cli_debrid/logs` - shout out to "lnav" as a great log viewer
+- Check the content of your queues in the webUI
 - Use the web interface to monitor queue status and statistics.
+The statistics screen is essentially nonsense right now, but it's fun to look at
-- Adjust settings as needed to optimize performance and results for your specific setup.
+- Adjust settings as needed to scrape for exactly the results you want

 ### Updating